Speed exponents of random walks on groups

 The following lemma estimates the size of the inverted orbit of a random walk on a Schreier graph in terms of the speed of random walk on the permutation wreath product with $\mathbb Z_2$.
 Together with Theorem \ref{t:upper_tight} it usually gives a better upper bound on the speed (of the random walk $X_n$ on $\Lambda \wr_S G$) than applying the Varopolous-Carne bound of Proposition \ref{p:VC} directly to the entropy bound of Theorem \ref{t:Ent_upper_general}.

-\begin{lemma} Consider a random walk $Y_n$ on a Schreier graph $S$ of a group $G$ with inverted orbit $Q_n$.
-Then $Y_n$ can be realized as the position of the lighter in the switch-walk-switch random walk $X_n'$ on the permutation wreath product $\mathbb Z_2\wr_S G$.
+\begin{lemma} Let $Y_n$ be a random walk on a group $G$ acting on a rooted set $(S,o)$.
+Let $Q_n$ denote the inverted orbit of $Y_n$.
+Consider the switch-walk-switch random walk $X_n'=({\mathcal L}_n',Y_n)$ on the permutation wreath product $\mathbb Z_2\wr_S G$.
 There exists a word in $G$ that is equivalent to $Y_n$ whose inverted orbit includes\, $\supp Q_n$, and whose expected length is at most $3\ev |X_n'|$. \end{lemma}

 \begin{proof} Note that given $Q_n$, each lamp in $\supp Q_n$ is turned on or off with probability half each, independently.

 If $\mathcal L_n'$ is the lamp configuration at time $n$, then given $Q_n$, the distribution of $\mathcal L_n'$ and the inverted configuration $\mathcal L_n''$ defined as